Swim Humpback Whales

-Humpback whales (Metaptera novaeangliae) are one of the larger baleen whale species and adults range in length from 12 to 16 mtrs (39 to 52 ft).
+Humpback whales are one of the larger baleen whale species and adults’ range in length from 12 to 16 mtrs.
 The humpback has a distinctive body shape, with long pectoral fins and a knobbly head.
 It is well known for breaching and other surface behaviours.
 Males produce a complex song lasting 10 to 20 minutes, which they repeat for hours at a time; parts of this song are audible to human ears in the water.

-Our Humpback Whale Swim experience will begin with the 25 minute transfer from Sal Salis to Tantabiddi Boat Ramp.
-Once on board you will be kitted out with a wetsuit & snorkel gear; enjoy morning tea as you motor out of protected waters and into the Indian Ocean.
+We can organise a Humpback Whale Swim experience with our local partners.
+Your day will begin with the 25-minute transfer from Sal Salis to Tantabiddi Boat Ramp.
+Once onboard you will be kitted out with a wetsuit & snorkel gear; enjoy morning tea as you motor out of protected waters and into the Indian Ocean.

-In addition to swimming with humpback whales, the crew & the Sal Salis spotter plane will be searching for opportunities to interact with whale sharks, manta rays, turtles, dolphins, dugongs and sea birds.
-Depending on the day we may return to the calm waters of Ningaloo Reef for lunch & snorkelling.
-Return to camp will be in the mid afternoon.
+In addition to swimming with humpback whales, the spotter plane will be searching for opportunities to interact with whale sharks, manta rays, turtles, dolphins, dugongs and sea birds.
+Depending on the day you may return to the calm waters of Ningaloo Reef for lunch & snorkelling.
+Return to camp will be in the mid-afternoon.

 Humpback whale swims are available from August to 31 October each year and they do need to be pre-booked as the boats do fill up months in advance.
 Our reservations team will book your accommodation and assist with booking your whale shark swim experience.